Call (302) 853-2853

 Here's what it protects against:

 The bottom line: Ceramic coating doesn't make your boat bulletproof, but it buys you time.
-Problems that would normally develop in 2-3 years take 5-6 years instead.
-That's real money saved on restoration work down the road.
+With 12-24 months of protection per application (Thor at 12-18, Kraken up to 24), you're not constantly reapplying wax every few weeks.
+That's real money saved on maintenance and restoration work down the road.

 Is Marine Ceramic Coating Different from Automotive?